Rosh Hashanah 5778 message from President Ken Goss:

 Last year our synagogue appeal was to fund new chairs.
 People stepped up and were generous.
 Some of you are asking, “So where are the chairs?”
 There were many who had comments about the sample chairs we had on display last year.
 We listened to your requests.
 We went back to the drawing board and found a major chair manufacturer located here in Michigan.
 They were able to produce a chair that has a larger seat, sturdier support padding, and arms that are connected to the frames, all at no additional cost.
 These chairs had been scheduled to arrive just before the holidays, but delivery got postponed.
 This year, please do a mitzvah again, and be generous.

 In 2018, Adat Shalom will be celebrating our 75th anniversary.
 We will be having a major event next fall.
 More information will be available after the holidays.
 It will be a wonderful celebration of a rich and vibrant history.

-I hope you all have the same experience as I do when I walk into the building.
-Seeing people young and older with smiles on their faces enjoying being and participating here at Adat Shalom.
+I hope you have the same feeling of pride that I have when I enter this building, seeing people of all ages with smiles on their faces, enjoying being here and participating here at shul.

-From the bottom of my heart, again thank you for allowing me to help lead this exemplary synagogue.
-On behalf of your Board of Directors, Executive Committee and my family, I wish you a Shanah Tovah U’metukah – a year filled with peace, health, sweetness and success.
+From the bottom of my heart, thank you for allowing me to work with the clergy, staff, and lay leaders to help lead this exemplary synagogue.
+On behalf of your Board of Directors, Executive Committee, and my family, I wish you a Shanah Tovah U’Metukah.
+A meaningful year filled with good health, sweetness, and peace.